Chief Executive of Operations, Boys Coordinator

 He currently resides in Indianapolis and runs on occasion when the moment strikes.
 He is passionate about music, sports radio, Chicago sports, and obviously running.
 Follow Justin on twitter @floydcc.

 Robert ran for Northfield High School where he was fourth in the 2 mile at the 1969 state meet.
 He then went on to be Purdue’s #1 runner his sophomore and junior years before being plagued with an injury his senior year.
-His track bests are 14:21 for 5K, 9:06 in the steeple, and 8:58 for the 2 mile while being indoors.
+His track bests are 14:21 for 5K, 9:06 in the steeple, and 8:58 for the 2 mile.

 Mike is an accounting professor at Indiana University – Purdue University Fort Wayne and an avid follower of Hoosier high school cross country and track and field.
 He is a former writer for Indiana Running & Racing Times and Midwest Running, covering the high school state finals in those sports.
 A varsity runner at Western High School, Mike found he was more suited to the longer distances while at Manchester College.
 He continued to run competitively while earning his MBA and PhD degrees at Ball State University and Indiana University.